Skip to main content

 5. What did scientists learn after the war?

-This page titled 5.2: Wegener and the Continental Drift Hypothesis is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.2: Wegener and the Continental Drift Hypothesis is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation